nathom/streamrip/README.md

 ## Troubleshooting

+If you're getting an error that looks something like `command not found: rip`, make sure the location of the `rip` executable is on the `$PATH` (`PATH` for Windows) environment variable.

-If you're having issues with the tool, try the following:
+If you're having other issues with the tool, try the following:

 - Consult the help pages and their example commands.
     ```bash